William2399/cse15l-lab-reports/lab4.md

    <img width="376" alt="Screen Shot 2023-02-22 at 4 17 27 PM" src="https://user-images.githubusercontent.com/87922125/220793660-fd372a96-6ebd-46c5-98d5-ee34948e61f3.png">

-9. Commit and push the resulting change to your Github account
+9. <ins> Commit and push the resulting change to your Github account </ins>

    Finally, the last step is to record these changes on your Github account.
 This is done by utilizing three separate git commands in the following order